Bernard Tomic: 2019: Severe downfall in form and ranking

-Tomic started off his 2019 season with a first round loss at the Australian Open to world No. 7 Marin Čilić.
+Tomic started off his 2019 season with a first-round loss at the Australian Open to world No. 7, Marin Čilić.
 Two months later at the Miami Masters, he played world No. 1 Novak Djokovic in the second round and lost in straight sets.

 Tomic made no ATP final or semifinal appearances during the year and only made two ATP quarterfinal appearances.
-The first one came at the Antalya Open where he defeated 7th seed Andreas Seppi in the first round but lost to 4th seed Pablo Carreño Busta in three sets.
-The second one came at the Atlanta Open where he defeated 5th seed Frances Tiafoe in the first round but lost to 3rd seed and eventual champion Alex de Minaur after retiring in the second set.
+The first one came at the Antalya Open where he defeated seventh seed Andreas Seppi in the first round but lost to fourth seed Pablo Carreño Busta in three sets.
+The second one came at the Atlanta Open where he defeated 5th seed Frances Tiafoe in the first round but lost to third seed and eventual champion Alex de Minaur after retiring in the second set.

-At the Chengdu Open, Tomic entered the qualifying draw as the defending champion of the tournament but lost in first round of qualifying to 2017 champion Denis Istomin after retiring in the second set.
+At the Chengdu Open, Tomic entered the qualifying draw as the defending champion of the tournament but lost in first round of qualifying to 2017 champion Denis Istomin, after retiring in the second set.
 Because of his failure to defend all 250 ranking points from the previous edition, Tomic's ranking dropped significantly from 109 to 191.

-Tomic finished the year with a year-end ranking of 185.
-A significant drop from his ranking of 83 at the beginning of the year.
+Tomic finished the year with a year-end ranking of 185, a significant drop from his ranking of 83 at the beginning of the year.

 2020: Inactivity due to COVID-19

-After starting off the year with a first round loss at the Australian Open qualifying to 7th seed Denis Kudla, Tomic only played one ATP tournament in 2020 at the Delray Beach Open where he lost in the qualifying competition to Ernests Gulbis but received a lucky loser spot and lost in the first round to Cedrik-Marcel Stebe in straight sets.
+After starting off the year with a first-round loss at the Australian Open qualifying to seventh seed Denis Kudla, Tomic only played one ATP tournament in 2020 at the Delray Beach Open where he lost in the qualifying competition to Ernests Gulbis but received a lucky loser spot and lost in the first round to Cedrik-Marcel Stebe in straight sets.

 After the COVID-19 pandemic suspended tennis in March, Tomic decided to stay inactive for the rest of the year even when tennis returned in August.

 2021: Australian Open second round

 Tomic returned to playing tennis at the Australian Open qualifying.
-There, he defeated 14th seed Jozef Kovalík, Tristan Schoolkate and John-Patrick Smith to qualify for his first grand slam tournament in close to two years at the Australian Open.
+There, he defeated 14th seed Jozef Kovalík, Tristan Schoolkate and John-Patrick Smith to qualify for his first Grand Slam tournament in close to two years at the Australian Open.
 There, he played Yūichi Sugita and won after Sugita retired in the third set to mark his first grand slam match win in close to three years.
 In the second round, he played 11th seed Denis Shapovalov and lost in straight sets.
 He finished 2021 ranked world No. 260.

-2022
+2022: First match win since 2021 Wimbledon qualifying

-Tomic lost in the first round of the 2022 Australian Open qualifying rounds to Roman Safiullin.
+Tomic lost in the first round of the Australian Open qualifying to Roman Safiullin.
 Tomic complained to the umpire about the lack of COVID-19 testing at the Australian Open, and tested positive for the virus two days after the loss.

-Tomic's next tournament was the Monterrey Challenger in March, where he recorded his first match win at any level since the qualifying rounds at 2021 Wimbledon by beating 4th seed Cedrik-Marcel Stebe in straight sets.
+Tomic's next tournament was the Monterrey Challenger in March, where he recorded his first match win at any level since the qualifying rounds at 2021 Wimbledon by beating fourth seed Cedrik-Marcel Stebe in straight sets.